Key Takeaways

 Trial is the right choice when the settlement offer is inadequate and your case is strong enough to justify the risk.

 Inadequacy is often obvious.
 An insurance company offers $50,000 to settle a case where you've incurred $200,000 in medical bills and will need future care for life.
-No reasonable analysis could call that offer adequate.
-When the gap between the offer and fair compensation is large, trial may be the only way to achieve a just result.
+That kind of gap requires serious scrutiny.
+When the gap between the offer and fair compensation is large, trial may be the only way to pursue a just result.

-Strong cases for trial typically have clear liability evidence, significant documented damages, credible plaintiffs who will present well to a jury, and egregious defendant conduct that may trigger juror outrage.
-Cases involving drunk drivers, companies that knowingly ignored safety hazards, or defendants who lied after the incident often perform well at trial because jurors want to punish bad behavior.
+Strong cases for trial typically have clear liability evidence, significant documented damages, credible plaintiffs who will present well to a jury, and defendant conduct that creates real trial risk when the evidence is admitted.
+Cases involving drunk drivers, companies that knowingly ignored safety hazards, or defendants who gave accounts contradicted by the evidence may justify a stronger trial posture.

 The makeup of the jury pool matters too.
 Some venues in Oklahoma have historically produced larger verdicts in personal injury cases; others are more conservative.
 Your attorney should know the tendencies of the county where your case would be tried and factor that into the analysis.